riot/route/doc/README.md

 ### route.start()

-Start listening the window hash changes and it's automatically called when riot gets loaded.
+Start listening the url changes and it's automatically called when riot gets loaded.
 You typically use this method together with [route.stop](#route-stop).
 Example:

 ```javascript
 route.stop() // clear all the old router callbacks